 One of Brooklyn’s first boutique hotels (and moderately prices, to boot), Hotel Le Bleu is an agreeable addition (it opened at a time when Comfort Inns were your main choice in the borough).
 You won’t walk to Brooklyn’s marquee attractions, like the Botanical Gardens, Brooklyn Museum or the Brooklyn Academy of Music unless you’re a marathoner.
 But parking is free (remember the lot?).
 You can stroll to the appealing neighborhood restaurants and shops on nearby Fifth Avenue.
 Views of the Manhattan skyline from the hotel’s upper floors are true bleu.
 And prices can be agreeable, too.

-Rooms: I don’t say this often, but the rooms I saw looked like the website pictures.
-Rooms are contemporary, clean and (relatively) spacious, though not as big as we’d expect in Brooklyn.
+Rooms: The rooms I saw looked like the website pictures — contemporary, clean and (relatively) spacious, though not as big as we’d expect in Brooklyn.
 The entry is inviting, cocoa-brown carpeting in a mid-century-mod texture and huge windows opening onto the balcony.
 (For drop-dead views – and quieter nights — opt for a room facing Manhattan instead of Brooklyn).
-Backing the big bed, dressed in crisp white sheets and an aqua throw, a sleek wood-and-mirrored headboard glowed soft blue with the flick of a switch.
+But rooms were starting to show their age, especially the outmoded dust ruffles on the beds.
+Time for an update.

 I also liked the deconstructed bathroom: a little room with a sliding glass door to hide the toilet, a chic raised white sink, a dressing area visible from the main room and – drum roll – a large glassed in shower stall; you can gaze into the room while you wash or pull the external curtain around the cubicle for privacy.

 Food and drink: A breakfast basket, it coffee, tea and light bites, is included in the price of the room.
 And each room has a stack of menus from Park Slope restaurants that deliver.
-Sadly, the stylish rooftop restaurant, bar and lounge is no more.
-(Neighbors complained of noise; no word on whether it will reopen.)
+The stylish rooftop restaurant, bar and lounge is closed.
+Neighbors complained of noise; no word on whether it will reopen.

 Amenities: Great electronics, as you’d expect in a new building: 37-inch flatpanel TV with Direct TV, Bose radio and CD player, free WiFi, an iPod docking station, coffee and tea service.
 Free local calls.
 For security purposes, elevators won’t ascend without a room key card.
 A complimentary breakfast basket comes in every room.
 No fitness center; guests can use a gym several blocks away for $10 a day.